CommunityJS/CommunityJS/README.markdown

 ## CommunityJS.org
-This is the software behind CommunityJS.org
+This is the OLD backend behind CommunityJS.org.
+Now all logic runs in the client https://github.com/CommunityJS/communityjs.github.io

 ## Quick start